corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/monitoring-and-logging/node-metrics.md

 of entries in the cache, while weight-based caches are measured in the bytes of memory occupied by the entries.

 {{< note >}}
-The avalable set of metrics depends on the cache type.
+The available set of metrics depends on the cache type.
 The `maximum-size` and `sizePercent` metrics are only available for size-based caches, while `maximum-weight`, `weight`, and `weightPercent` metrics are only available for weight-based caches.
 {{< /note >}}

 {{< table >}}